dotnet/source-build/Documentation/eliminating-pre-builts.md

 In the context of source-building, _pre-builts_ are dependencies that are not built from the source code during the current build process.

-With the exception of dependencies that are picked up from the host distro, such as `cmake`, pre-builts can include reference packages, packages from `nuget.org`, Microsoft builds, non-source-built binaries that cannot be used for source-building a given repository, or build tools that are used in the build process but are not themselves built from source during that process.
+With the exception of dependencies that are picked up from the host distro, such as `cmake`, pre-builts can include reference packages, packages from online feeds such as `nuget.org` and `AzDO Artifacts`, Microsoft builds, directly downloaded binaries, or build tools that are used in the build process but are not themselves built from source during that process.

 ### Why We Care about Pre-builts

 - **Reproducibility Issues -** By the nature of source-building, partners of the source-built product must be able to reproduce errors and actions in the software without making use of already compiled binaries.
 Pre-builts can be a hindrance to this reproducability.
+- **Servicability -** Pre-builts can pose challenges to the ease of maintaining, updating, or repairing a product.
+If a product relies on pre-builts, addressing defects or vulnerabilities in these components can be difficult.
 - **Security Concerns -** Source code is trustworthy because everything can be compiled from source, ensuring that the code can be audited and verified, and that no malicious code is present in the binaries.
 This security is not guaranteed when pre-builts are present in the source-code because pre-builts are not always built from source.
 - **Dependency Management -** Pre-builts might maintain dependencies that are unknown or different from the ones specified by the source-built code.
 These dependencies can lead to discrepancies and incompatibility issues in the product.
 - **Building for Multiple Platforms and Architectures -** One advantage of source-building is that the software can be specifically configured for the environment it will be run in.
 Pre-builts, however, can be made for specific environments and thus hinder the product from running in various environments.

 ## Pre-built Detection

-To protect against the use of new pre-builts and detect them promptly, the Arcade source-build infrastructure provides _pre-built detection_.
+To protect against the use of pre-builts and detect them promptly, the Arcade source-build infrastructure provides _pre-built detection_.

 _Pre-built detection_ is the MSBuild logic for ensuring that no dependency used is a pre-built.
-If a pre-built is identified (such as during a PR pipeline), the build process will be halted and an appropriate error message will be displayed:
+If a pre-built is identified (such as during a PR pipeline), the build will fail and an appropriate error message will be displayed:

 ```text
 3 new packages used not in baseline!
 See report at ./artifacts/source-build/self/prebuilt-report/baseline-comparison.xml for more information.
 Package IDs are: